 SOLD OUT in taproom.
 Funky, floral and fruity, Extended Family is our flagship Family Saison that has been re-fermented and aged in oak barrels with a blend of six brettanomyces yeast strains.
 Festival of Barrel-Aged Beer bronze winner two years in a row!

-Currently Available.
+Currently Unavailable.
 A honey saison made with local Illinois honey from Heritage Prairie Farms.
 Dry with a soft floral aroma, an elegant beer perfect for the season.
 6.9% abv

 Currently Available.
 An Imperial Coffee Stout showcasing a complex bean from Beneficio San Vicente in Honduras, roasted by our friends at Metric Coffee.
 Robust and full-bodied with notes of fudge, mocha and caramel.